Disclosure: We may earn money or products from the companies mentioned in this post.

 The other day my kid asked me if rabbits are nocturnal, and I was shocked that she didn’t know the answer.
 My family has had bunny rabbits for over 50 years and I’m happy to share what I know about rabbits’ sleep habits from my first-hand experience and extensive research.

 What is the difference between Nocturnal and Crepuscular?

 Nocturnal means that your bunny prefers to be awake and active during the nighttime.
 While rabbits are often active at night, it’s usually because they perceive that time to be less dangerous than daylight hours because they have excellent night vision and a natural ability to hide in darkness.

-So what are animals that are primarily active during the day called?
+What animals are primarily active during the day called?

 Animals that are primarily active during the daylight hours are referred to as diurnal.
 These are animals that seek the safety of daylight.
 On our little farm, the best example of diurnal animals are chickens, ducks, and guineas.

 Why Are Bunnies Crepuscular Instead Of Nocturnal?

 The term ‘Crepuscular’ refers to animals with a crepuscular circadian rhythm that are primarily active during the twilight hours.
 Why would such hours be beneficial to rabbits?

 Here on our farm, we see animals that are fearful of both nocturnal and diurnal predators choose to be most active during the twilight hours.
 Those animals include mice, deer, and rabbits.
 All of these seem animals to know that there are diurnal predators (primarily people) that are threats during the daylight hours and nocturnal predators (coyotes, owls, etc) that are threats during the night hours.
 So instead of risking those greater dangers, they choose to be active in the mid-hours of twilight; they are Crepuscular.